tgstation/tgstation-server/README.md

 For the console version run `dotnet Tgstation.Server.Host.Console.dll` in the installation directory.
 The `tgs.bat` and `tgs.sh` shell scripts are shortcuts for this.
 If on Windows and you wish to install byond versions >= 512.1427 you must do this as admin to give the server permission to install the required DirectX dependency

+For the docker version run `docker start tgs`

 ### Stopping

 Note that the live detach for DreamDaemon servers is only supported for updates or restarts via the API at this time.
 Stopping tgstation-server will TERMINATE ALL CHILD DREAMDAEMON SERVERS.